 Table of contents

 Snake beans growing has long been practiced in Asia.
-These beans probably originated in South China.
-They do enjoy warmer, humid climates and enjoy consistent rainfall.
+Indeed snake beans (also known as yard-long beans or asparagus beans) probably originated in South China.
+They do enjoy warmer, humid climates and consistent rainfall.
 Consequently, this makes them perfect for the tropics!

 There are a number of varieties of snake bean.
-Look for a variety that is more suitable to our warmer, wetter climates.
+We have looked for varieties that are more suitable to our warmer, wetter climates.
 Hence one of the best varieties for the tropics is Green Pod Kaohsiung.

 Location and Soil

-These beans are good climbers and can be positioned to either easily crawl over shrubs, up a trellis or even up a fence.
+These beans are excellent climbers and can be positioned to easily crawl over shrubs, up a trellis or even up a fence.

 Find a sunny location to plant in.
 They love a sunny location and extra water, especially during the ‘dry season’.